router-resources/Study-Materials/README.md

 ## `Router Documentation`
+To gain a deep and thorough understanding of the underlying concepts, intricacies, and functionalities, we highly recommend exploring the official documentation of Router Protocol.
+This comprehensive resource serves as an invaluable reference, providing detailed insights and explanations for every aspect of Router Protocol
 [official documentation of Router Protocol](https://docs.routerprotocol.com/)

 ## `Router Protocol Litepaper`
+To gain a concise understanding of the core principles, technical specifications, and innovative features, we invite you to explore the Litepaper of Router Protocol.
+This concise yet comprehensive document serves as a definitive guide, presenting a high-level overview of Router Protocol's vision, architecture, and ecosystem.
 [Litepaper](https://drive.google.com/file/d/1g_JZUb9ArDdYckSgZsLTIZmQMSFc56IV/view?usp=sharing
 )

 ## `Router CrossTalk`
+To simplify the development of CrossChain Dapps, the Router Protocol team has created Router Crosstalk, a powerful library designed specifically for this purpose.To quickly familiarize yourself with the key concepts, methods, and best practices of Router Crosstalk, we recommend exploring the Router Crosstalk cheatsheet.
+This handy resource provides a concise yet comprehensive understanding of Router CrossTalk
 [Router CrossTalk CheatSheet]
 (https://docs.google.com/document/d/1VUL6l0MHrsYgM3Hyb3I4OrXg6SRJ9_ae6o_317bgQ5I/edit?usp=sharing)